Actions Speak Louder

 We work hard to bring veterans into our company and keep them here.
 We value the skillsets our veterans bring to the company, from diligence and safety awareness to an aptitude for leading diverse groups.
 One of the ways we honor our nation's veterans is to provide them with the training and support they need to successfully transition to civilian life.
 We launched Troops to Energy Jobs in 2011.
 Today, more than 50 companies participate in the program.

 When you work at a place like Dominion Energy, it's very mission-focused, a lot like the military.
 So, it's a place where a vet will feel challenged, where we can put our skills and military mindset to work, and where we feel valued.

 ERGs create community and offer networking and professional development opportunities.

-Teams competed to create new customer experiences at our first-ever Innovation Expo in 2018.
+Teams competed to create new customer experiences at our Innovation Expo in 2019.

 We hire more than 250 student interns every year and more than 85% of graduating seniors earn full time job offers.